daanishshaikhh/RoamRadar/README.md

 As a Node/Express app, RoamRadar takes advantage of the node package `express-ejs-layouts` to handle the app's various layouts and controllers.
 Routes are overseen by two controllers: `auth.js`, which handles user authorization, and `trips.js`, which handles client requests, as well as requests to the database.
 The app consists of three primary pages, or views, which include `index.ejs`, `dashboard.ejs` and `trips.ejs`.
 Interactivty is managed by several scripts: `app.js` handles events and event listeners, `drag-drop.js` provides drag-and-drop functionality and `api.js` configures the Google Places API and initializes its autocomplete feature.

-In addition to the inclusion of the Google Places API, I pulled from the GSAP library ([GreenSock](https://greensock.com/gsap/)) to create the app's drag-and-drop feature.
+In addition to the inclusion of the Google Places API, we pulled from the GSAP library ([GreenSock](https://greensock.com/gsap/)) to create the app's drag-and-drop feature.

 ---